NukuHack/WpfGame/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is not licensed.
+You may steal what you want.

 ---

-Thank you for checking out WpfGame!
+Thank you for checking out my WpfGame!
 I hope you find it both entertaining and educational.
-If you have any questions or feedback, please don't hesitate to reach out.